Ensure sustainable consumption and production patterns

 At the current time, material consumption of natural resources is increasing, particularly within Eastern Asia.
 Countries are also continuing to address challenges regarding air, water and soil pollution.

 Since sustainable consumption and production aims at “doing more and better with less,” net welfare gains from economic activities can increase by reducing resource use, degradation and pollution along the whole life cycle, while increasing quality of life.
 There also needs to be significant focus on operating on supply chain, involving everyone from producer to final consumer.
 This includes educating consumers on sustainable consumption and lifestyles, providing them with adequate information through standards and labels and engaging in sustainable public procurement, among others.

 The building industry is a major contributor to waste.

-When buildings are demolished most of the value of the existing materials and components is lost.
+When buildings are demolished, most of the value of the existing materials and components is lost.
 The same applies to renovations, which transform vast amounts of materials to waste.
-Even the process of constructing new buildings is producing waste, from cut-off bits of gypsum board over discarded formwork and the wrapping, components are delivered in, to materials damaged by weather or mistreatment.
+Even the process of constructing new buildings is producing waste; from cut-off bits of gypsum board over discarded formwork and the wrapping that components are delivered in, to materials damaged by weather or mistreatment.

-Design and construction of new buildings must give priority to reducing the amount of material resources employed and waste produced.
-Finally, we need new components and solutions that reduce the use of non-renewable natural resources and emphasize local materials.
+The design and construction of new buildings must give priority to reducing the amount of material resources employed and waste produced.
+Finally, we need new components and solutions that reduce the use of non-renewable natural resources and emphasise local materials.